THE ULTIMATE BIRTHSTONE GUIDES

 - A significant portion of the topaz market features blue topaz because it is an extremely popular color among consumers.

-The History and Symbolism of Topazes
+The Rich History and Deep Symbolism of Topaz

 One of the main sources of high-quality topaz has been Brazil, where it has been mined for over two centuries.
 Topaz is also found in Pakistan, India, Russia, Australia, Nigeria, Mexico, the United States, Germany, Madagascar, Namibia, Myanmar, and Sri Lanka.